at the Bridge Mentoring Plus Scheme

 What qualifications do I need?

-No academic qualifications are required but you will need to attend a free training course to attain a Level 2 Agored Cymru mentoring qualification.
+No academic qualifications are required but you will need to attend a free training course.
 These training courses are held regularly throughout the year in the evenings at The Bridge and are last for 5 - 6 sessions.

 Of course we do require a DBS (criminal records) check which can be done online and you will also need to show us proof of identity.